 Protecting Posidonia seagrass is one of the major ecosystem challenges facing PNPC (and the Mediterranean in general).
 They play an essential role in protecting against erosion and stabilising the seabed.
 They are also oxygen-producing carbon sinks and habitats for many species that indicate good water quality.
-Numerous studies are carried out by both PNPC and all players involved in Mediterranean ecosystems (Rhône-Méditerranée-Corse Water Agency, DIRM Méditerranée 2020 call for projects, etc.).
-As early as 1983 $\,^{\rm 62}$, the degradation and protection of this seagrass became one of PNPC's priorities.
-Regular monitoring is carried out across the entire Adjacent Marine Area.
-The last two studies, dating from 2012 and 2019, show seagrass beds generally have a good status.
+Numerous studies are carried out by both PNPC and all players involved in Mediterranean ecosystems (Rhône-Méditerranée-Corse Water DIRM Méditerranée 2020 call for projects, As early as 1983 62, the degradation and protection of this seagrass became one of PNPC's priorities.
+Since 2012, regular monitoring, conducted every 2 to 4 years, has been assessing the health of these seagrass beds in a specific area, notably the Bagaud pass. two studies, dating from 2012 and 2019, show seagrass beds generally have a good status.
 However, the seagrass beds around the islands of Port-Cros and Le Levant had a worse status in 2019 than in 2012.
 It would be interesting to study the Port-Cros area in 2024 to assess the impact of the Bagaud mooring area on seagrass beds.